thisdata/thisdata-dotnet/README.md

 * `mobile` - E.164 format - A mobile number for sending unusual activity SMS alerts to. e.g. +15555555555
 * `source` - Used to indicate the source of the event and override company or app name in audit log and notifications
 * `logoUrl` - Used to override logo used in email notifications
+* `sessionId` - If you use a database to track sessions, you can send us the session ID
+* `cookieExpected` - Send true when using our optional Javascript tracking library, and we'll know to expect a cookie

 ### Event Types
 Event types are called `Verbs` and are available as constants e.g. `AuditMessageVerbs.LOG_IN`